Effective Fall 2021

 Upon admission to this major, additional expenses will be encountered for uniforms, instruments, etc. Refer to the list of tools, uniforms, and supplies.

-All entering students will be tested for English, math, and reading deficiencies.
-Students are expected to remediate any deficiencies as explained in this catalog (see http://www.pct.edu/catalog/PlacementTesting).
+All incoming students must meet placement requirements in math.
+Students are expected to remediate any deficiencies as explained in the College Catalog (see http://www.pct.edu/catalog/PlacementTesting).

 The major is subject to the transfer standards established by the College (see http://www.pct.edu/catalog/transferringcredits).
 Exceptions must be approved by the school dean.